Closed-Form Beta Distribution Estimation from Sparse Statistics with Random Forest Implicit Regularization: Implicit regularization via zero-variance features

-\theoremtextbf{Accuracy and the Selection Size, \(m\).} Figures~\ref{fig:combined_max_features1} and \ref{fig:combined_max_features2} illustrate the accuracy trends for the concert pricing and handwritten digit datasets as \(m\) is varied.
-While iterating \(m\) in a standard Random Forest adjusts the probability of selecting an informative feature, our experiments reveal that the highest accuracy is achieved only when implicit regularization is applied.
-As shown in Theorem~\ref{thm:continuous_approx}, adding constant (zero-variance) features expands the tuning space from discrete \(m\) steps to a near-continuum of effective selection probabilities, and corollary~\ref{corollary:continuous_accuracy} confirms that this continuous parameter space enables fine-grained adjustments of the classifier’s performance.
-The theoretical selection probability reaches extreme values at the boundaries of \(m\) (e.g., \(m=1\) yields uniform selection probabilities, while \(m=n\) favors highly ranked features), and our empirical findings demonstrate that leveraging the continuous tuning enabled by implicit regularization provides an additional degree of flexibility.
-By incorporating constant features, the effective average rank of candidate features is diluted, balancing the influence of dominant predictors with that of less prominent ones, thereby achieving accuracy levels that would be difficult or impossible to reach by iterating \(m\) alone.
+\topicstart{Accuracy and the selection size, $m$:} Figs.~\ref{fig:combined_max_features1} and \ref{fig:combined_max_features2} show accuracy trends for the concert pricing and handwritten digit datasets as $m$ varies.
+Iterating $m$ in a standard Random Forest alters the chance of selecting informative features, yet our experiments find peak accuracy only with implicit regularization.
+Theorem~\ref{thm:continuous_approx} shows that adding constant (zero-variance) features expands tuning from discrete $m$ steps to a near continuum of selection probabilities, and Corollary~\ref{corollary:continuous_accuracy} confirms that this continuous space enables fine-grained performance adjustments.
+Selection probabilities reach extremes at the boundaries of $m$ (e.g., $m=1$ yields uniform selection, while $m=n$ favors highly ranked features), and our empirical results show that continuous tuning via implicit regularization adds flexibility.
+By incorporating constant features, the effective average rank of candidates is diluted, balancing dominant and less prominent predictors and achieving accuracies difficult to reach by iterating $m$ alone.

-\theoremtextbf{Scope of Model Improvements.} We analyze the improvements when \(m=6\), the value with the largest discrepancy, for both ticket pricing and digit classification datasets.
-Figures~\ref{fig:regularization_improvement_tickets} and~\ref{fig:regularization_improvement_digits} illustrate the performance outcomes, showing statistically significant improvements due to regularization via zero-variance features.